Kobaïa: The Discovery of Kobaïa

 The section opens with a 'love song' to an unknown recipient, possibly the Kobaïan planet ("Thaud Zaïa").
 The Kobaïans gradually adapt to their new environment; although nature initially considers them intruders, they soothe the land (or its residents) with their songs, eventually participating with others in 'a giant ballet of monsters' that celebrates their acceptance ("Naü Ektila").

 Time passes.
-Earth learns of the thriving human civilisation that has formed on Kobaïa and, enraged by their success, launches a large-scale invasion.
-The Kobaïans realise that although they value peace and beauty, the only message the Earth will understand is that of deterrence, and create Stöah, a planet-destroying superweapon ("Stöah").
+The fascist Earth Authorities learn of the thriving human civilisation that has formed on Kobaïa and, enraged by their success, launches a scouting party to Kobaïa, who the Kobaïans save from certain death after they get into orbital difficulties.
+They inform Kobaïa of multiple cyclic disasters that have occurred on Earth, and urge them to visit, to which the Kobaïans agree ("Stöah").

-A squad of Kobaïan envoys return to Earth to once more present their message of harmony, inviting the Earthlings to join them on their journey home.
-They are met instead with ridicule and threats of annihilation.
-Unmoved, the Kobaïans reveal the existence of Stöah, prompting the crowd to beg for forgiveness and to be taken with them.
-Their pleas are ignored, and the Kobaïans depart, leaving Earth behind forever as the crowd's cries die away (“Mûh”).
+A squad of Kobaïan envoys return to Earth to a warm welcome, and are paraded with enthusiasm.
+After meeting with the Earth Authorities, they present their message of harmony and are met with guarded silence; the next day they are imprisoned, but a message is sent to Kobaïa of the incident.
+The Kobaïans realise that although they value peace and beauty, the only message the Earth will understand is that of deterrence, and create and reveal Stöah, a planet-destroying superweapon to rescue their people.
+The Earthlings beg for forgiveness and to be taken with them; their pleas are ignored, and the Kobaïans depart, leaving Earth behind forever as the crowd's cries die away (“Mûh”).

 Reception

 The impact of Kobaïas release was quite limited; it did not chart and was generally met with confusion.
-Reviewing for Rock & Folk in June 1970, Philippe Paringaux remarked that "Magma's music is quite uncomfortable, plunging you for nearly two hours into the unknown of a hallucinatory, haggard journey." but complimented its originality.
+Reviewing for Rock & Folk in June 1970, Philippe Paringaux remarked that "Magma's music is quite uncomfortable, plunging you for nearly two hours into the unknown of a hallucinatory, haggard journey," but complimented its originality.
 Emmanuel Gray, reviewing for Jazz Hot, was far more positive, remarking that "the music is structured with the greatest care" and that the group was "very polished [...] with strong individual talents, playing a personal style of music".

+A year later, Jean-Paul Commin of Best magazine awarded 1001° Centigrades the July 1971 album of the month award, remarking it was chosen partly to compensate for Kobaïas lack of earlier recognition, and noted that listeners who enjoyed Centigrades would likely value Kobaïa just as highly.

 The album is included in the book Philippe Manœuvre Presents: French Rock, from Johnny Hallyday to BB Brunes, 123 Essential Albums.